 All in all, Green Book is a feelgood tearjerker with an upbeat ending.
 It’s guaranteed to leave a broad smile glued to your face as you leave the cinema, feeling glad that times have changed and such rabid racism is no longer acceptable.
 Or is it?

 Green Book is in cinemas across the UK from Friday, January 25th.
-It has been nominated for five Oscars (including Best Picture).
+It won the Best Picture Academy Award.
+Out on VoD on Monday, June 10th.